|The driver is mounted in a sealed, airtight

 on 3 things: the volume of enclosure, the T/S parameters of driver and

 treatment compounds.
-A sealed enclosure is best suited for drivers with an EBP
+A a general rule only, sealed enclosures may be best suited for drivers

-and drivers with Qts values above 0.40 but is not restricted to
+drivers with Qts values above 0.40 but is not restricted to these

 fs of the driver and dividing it by the Qes - therefore EBP = fs/Qes.